Innis Library Overview

 There are several business related guides that highlight resources for specific courses and for finding specific types of information (e.g., company financials, industry reports, SWOT analyses, etc.).

 Some instructors will put course materials (e.g., textbooks, readings) on reserve at the library for short-term loan (e.g., 2 hours).
 These materials are noted in the Course Reserves listing.
 Search by course code or instructor.

 The Innis Library houses course reserves for undergraduate Commerce and some graduate courses in Business and Finance.
 Take note of the call number and status of the reserve item when requesting it from the Innis Service Desk.

-For instructors interested in putting items on reserve for a course, please visit Course Reserves for Instructors.
+For instructors interested in placing items on reserve for a course, please visit Course Reserves for Instructors.

 Need to borrow library materials?
 Visit the Innis Service Desk located in the west wing by the entrance/exit gate.
 NOTE: Innis does not have a self-checkout machine.
 All materials must be borrowed face to face at the Innis Service Desk.

 Your McMaster ID card is your library borrowing card.
 Your ID card (with its 14-digit barcode) is what you need to checkout library materials at Innis and other campus libraries.

 For information about loan periods and policies, visit Borrow from McMaster Library